 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 - Store Glucovance at room temperature between 68°F to 77°F (20°C to 25°C).

 Keep Glucovance and all medicines out of the reach of children.

-General information about the use of Glucovance
+General information about the safe and effective use Glucovance.

-What are the ingredients of Glucovance?
+What are the ingredients in Glucovance?

-Active ingredients of Glucovance: glyburide and metformin hydrochloride.
+Active ingredients: glyburide and metformin hydrochloride.